viniciusfratin/neide/README.md

 #### Run sample
 In order to run a sample for the system with mocked external data, build the system and then run

-> ./build/code/main/main
+> ./build/code/sample/sample

-Note that the executable extension can vary between platforms, e.g., it would be called "main" in Linux and "main.exe" in Windows.
+Note that the executable extension can vary between platforms, e.g., it would be called "sample" in Linux and "sample.exe" in Windows.

 ### Target environment
 #### Build